Go to Menu

 For more expert guidance on TTS in literacy education, read our in-depth interview with Parr.

-While TTS is proven to help students of all types, there are some variables that can affect outcomes.
-A big one is the quality of the synthetic voice: Poor voice quality leads to an unpleasant learning experience, which leads to less usage, which keeps students and teachers from realizing the benefits of TTS.
+A big one is the quality of the synthetic voice: Poor voice quality leads to an unpleasant learning experience, which leads to less usage, which keeps learners from realizing the benefits of TTS.
 Free TTS solutions don’t offer the best-quality voices because they can’t continually reinvest in technological improvement.

 ReadSpeaker is always improving.
 Our proprietary machine learning models allow us to create warm, lifelike synthetic voices that listeners prefer.
 In fact, research suggests that today’s high-quality TTS voices can actually produce better learning results than either human voices or old text-to-speech engines.

-Additionally, ReadSpeaker’s TTS tools include extra literacy features, like those we discussed in Question 2 of this FAQ (read-along highlighting, resizing text, page masks, and more).
 Free TTS tools tend to be bare-bones, with fewer options for students to choose from.
 Many are only available for certain content, whereas ReadSpeaker supports online text, Microsoft Office Documents, PDFs, ebook file formats, and much more.

 But TTS doesn’t have to be expensive to provide a great experience.
 Text to speech is actually a surprisingly affordable technology to provide, either on a student-by-student or campus-wide level.

-Text-to-speech technology, such as ReadSpeaker’s suite of audio enhanced learning tools, is surprisingly easy to implement and use.
-It’s also cost effective.
+It’s also cost-effective.
 Gone are the days of choosing between robotic voices or voice actors and recording studios.
 With cloud-based, dynamically produced speech, course content is instantly speech-enabled as soon as it is uploaded.
 Even better, the advancing state of the art text to speech technology provides high-quality lifelike voices.

 Implementations are often just plug-ins or lines of code that take a minimum of staff-hours to implement and maintain.
 Most major LMS providers offer specific integrations that simply have to be turned on.